ticketmaster/react-native-ticketmaster-ignite/README.md

 ## Environment variables

-You will need an API key for this app to run, you can get one here [Developer Account](https://developer-acct.ticketmaster.com/user/login).
+In order to use the library, setup a developer account with Ticketmaster by contacting nexus_sdk@ticketmaster.com.

-For the Retail SDK (PrePurchase and Purchase) views, you will need ID's which you can get that from the [Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/).
+For the Retail SDK (PrePurchase and Purchase) views, you will need attraction or venue ID's which you can get that from the [Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/).
 For the purpose of initial testing you can use the below.

 Replace "someApiKey" with the API key from your Ticketmaster Developer Account.
 Replace "clientName" with your company name, for example "My Company Name".
 You can set this in the `options` prop of `<IgniteProvider>`.